 (Photo: John Mahoney)

-Julian is an award-winning investigative journalist -- a veteran TV documentary writer and director as well as an accomplished newsroom trainer and the author of seven books
+Julian is an award-winning investigative journalist -- a veteran TV documentary filmmaker as well as an accomplished newsroom trainer and the author of eight books which have been translated into several languages and sold in seven countries.

 He has been an investigative journalist for Canada's two leading newspapers, the Toronto Star and the Globe and Mail.
-His film Ghosts of Afghanistan won the top Canadian Screen Award for Best Documentary.
+As a writer and director of international documentaries, he has won numerable awards, including the Canadian Screen Award for Best Documentary (Ghosts of Afghanistan) and the prestigious Dupont-Columbia Award in New York (Nuclear Jihad).
 He was also the Senior Producer of CBC's the fifth estate, Canada's premier investigative TV program for five years.

 _________________________________